nrc/r4cppp/why rust.md

-Concretely, there are many languages out there that you might prefer to use to C++: Java, Scala, Haskell, Python, and so forth, but you can't because either the level of abstraction is too high - you don't get direct access to memory, you are forced to use garbage collection, etc. - or there are performance issues
-- either performance is unpredictable or its simply not fast enough.
+Concretely, there are many languages out there that you might prefer to use to C++: Java, Scala, Haskell, Python, and so forth, but you can't because either the level of abstraction is too high (you don't get direct access to memory, you are forced to use garbage collection, etc.), or there are performance issues (either performance is unpredictable or it's simply not fast enough).
 Rust does not force you to use garbage collection, and as in C++, you get raw pointers to memory to play with.
 Rust subscribes to the 'pay for what you use' philosophy of C++.
 If you don't use a feature, then you don't pay any performance overhead for